 It is the express purpose of this bylaw to regulate wind energy conversion facilities, including meteorological towers, ensuring that they are placed in appropriate locations, while minimizing any adverse visual, safety and environmental impacts of those facilities.
-This bylaw is intended to be used by the Truro Planning Board and other relevant boards in conjunction with other regulations adopted by the town.
+This bylaw is intended to

-B. Basic Regulations

-1. Use Regulations
+- B. Basic Regulations - 1.
+Use Regulations